grammyjs/website/site/docs/resources/faq.md

 1. **Better editor tooling.** The type annotations of grammY are outstanding.
    While Python did introduce types in its 3.5 release, they are not used as commonly in the ecosystem as it is the case with JavaScript/TypeScript.
-   Hence, they cannot compare to what you get out of the box with grammY.
+   Hence, they cannot compare to what you get out of the box with grammY and its accompanying libraries.
+   With the types come auto-completion at every step of development, as well as helpful tooltips with explanations and links.
-2. **`async`/`await` support.** The largest bot framework for python, PTB, [announced its migration](https://t.me/pythontelegrambotchannel/94) to asynchronous programming in January 2021, which is expected to maybe take “2 years”. grammY is already there.
+2. **`async`/`await` support.** The largest bot framework for python, PTB, [announced its migration](https://telegram.me/pythontelegrambotchannel/94) to asynchronous programming in January 2021, which is expected to maybe take “2 years”. grammY is already there.
 3. Again, the documentation is better for grammY than for PTB, even though the PTB team is doing a much better job than the rest of the JavaScript ecosystem with their libaries that preceded grammY.

 The main advantage of PTB over grammY is the size of its community.